Més–Compromís

 Més, also known as Més–Compromís ("More–Commitment"), is a Valencian nationalist party in the Valencian Community, Spain.
 It is the largest party in the Coalició Compromís since 2021, being created as a refoundation of the former Bloc Nacionalista Valencià.

-When created, the party had as objective the national and popular construction of the Land of Valencia, and improving the livelihood of the Valencian people.
+When created, the party had as objective the national and popular construction of the Valencian Community, hgand improving the livelihood of the Valencian people.
 According to their promotors, the goal was to embrace a sobiranist discourse with popular roots that allows the new formation to have a better presence that Valencian Nationalist Bloc had.
 When it comes to the Valencian nationalist discourse, it promoted a more simplified vision of their ideology, receiving internal criticism.